-ZOLL warrants to the Customer that disposable products (including catheters, Start Up Kits, guidewires, etc.) will be free from defects in material and workmanship during the shelf life stated on the packaging or for a period of six (6) months from date of shipment, whichever comes first.
+ZOLL warrants to the Customer that disposable products (including catheters, surface pads, Start Up Kits, Surface Start-Up Kits, guidewires, etc.) will be free from defects in material and workmanship during the shelf life stated on the packaging or for a period of six (6) months from date of shipment, whichever comes first.
 During this period, the disposable shall be returned to ZOLL for assessment to confirm the defect.
 ZOLL, at its sole discretion, may replace the disposable found by ZOLL to be defective without charge to the purchaser.
 A product that is not returned to ZOLL does not qualify for replacement.